OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/file-writer.md

 designated folder.

 ## Specific settings
 - **Output folder**: This is the directory where files will be stored.
-Relative paths are calculated based on the data folder set during installation (e.g., `C:\OIBusData`).
+In the case of a relative path, it is computed based on the **Data folder** mentioned in the _About_ section.
 - **Prefix filename**: You can include a prefix to be added to the filename.
 - **Suffix filename**: You have the option to append a suffix to the filename, which appears just before the file extension.